Skip to content

 A small rant

 Other than Windows there isn’t another operating system that bothers users about drivers and that has been the case for more than a decade.
 While Windows 10 does solve the problem to an extent by automatically installing drivers, that still needs an active internet connection.
 Even if you do have an unlimited internet data plan, the solution Microsoft has come up with isn’t ideal.
 The driver problem on Windows is even more frustrating when you’ve used alternatives like a Mac.
-Even Ubuntu and many other Linux based operating systems just work right out of the box.
+Even Ubuntu and many other Linux-based operating systems just work right out of the box.
 You can connect any hardware and it can detect it without a problem, as long as the hardware is compatible with Linux.

-Windows 10 doesn’t need new features as bad as it needs to solve the basic Windows problems that have been around since forever.
+Windows 10 doesn’t need new features as bad as it needs to solve the basic Windows problems that have been around forever.

 Backup Drivers using Command prompt